SevenShepherd/SevenShepherd.github.io/_posts/2024-05-02-ordo-salutis.markdown

     - Libertarian Free Will or Molinism
 - VII. <a href="#Romanist">Romanist (Roman Catholicism)</a>
     - Double Conditional Foreknowledge
-    - Predisposing Grace
+    - Predisposing Grace (Prevenient)
-    - ⚠️ Synergistic & Sacerdotalist
+    - 🚫 Synergistic & Sacerdotalist
     - Libertarian Free Will

 <!-- prevenient grace enables individuals to respond to God's offer of salvation, and God, based on His foreknowledge of who will respond, elects those individuals to salvation.
 It is a synergistic view that sees both God's grace and human response as necessary components in the salvation process. -->